dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/azure-apps/index.md

    The command returns `True` when the x64 preview runtime is installed.

 > [!NOTE]
-> The platform architecture (x86/x64) of an App Services app is set in the app's settings in the Azure Portal for apps that are hosted on an A-series compute or better hosting tier.
-If the app is run in in-process mode and the platform architecture is configured for 64-bit (x64), the ASP.NET Core Module uses the 64-bit preview runtime, if present.
-Install the **ASP.NET Core {X.Y} (x64) Runtime** extension.
+> The platform architecture (x86/x64) of an App Services app is set in the app's settings in the Azure Portal for apps that are hosted on an A-series compute (Basic) or higher hosting tier.
+Confirm that the app's publish settings (for example, in the Visual Studio [publish profile (.pubxml)](xref:host-and-deploy/visual-studio-publish-profiles)) match the setting in the app's service configuration in the Azure portal.
 >
+> If the app is run in in-process mode and the platform architecture is configured for 64-bit (x64), the ASP.NET Core Module uses the 64-bit preview runtime, if present.
+Install the **ASP.NET Core {X.Y} (x64) Runtime** extension using the Azure Portal.
+>
-> After installing the x64 preview runtime, run the following command in the Kudu PowerShell command window to verify the installation.
-Substitute the ASP.NET Core runtime version for `{X.Y}` in the command:
+> After installing the x64 preview runtime, run the following command in the Azure Kudu PowerShell command window to verify the installation.
+Substitute the ASP.NET Core runtime version for `{X.Y}` in the following command:
 >
 > ```powershell
 > Test-Path D:\home\SiteExtensions\AspNetCoreRuntime.{X.Y}.x64\